isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-You can overload by defining two different lambdas with the same name.
+You cannot overload by defining two different lambdas with the same name.

 ##### Example